CodeChain-io/codechain/README.md

 ## Testing

 Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.
 Unit tests can be compiled and run with: `cargo test --all`.
-For more details, please reference [[Unit Tests]].
+For more details, please reference [Unit Tests](https://github.com/CodeChain-io/codechain/wiki/Unit-Tests).

 ## User Manual